Advanced Settings

 but it may be unreliable if you are guiding on a faint star.
 If

-you are getting too many 'lost star' errors when the star is plainly
+you are getting too many 'lost star - mass change'' errors when the star is plainly

-visible on the display, try increasing the value of this setting.
+visible on the display, try increasing the value of this setting or disable it entirely.

 - 'Minimum

-star HFD' - specifies the minimum half-flux-diameter (roughtly the
+star HFD' - specifies the minimum half-flux-diameter (roughly the

 'size') of a suitable guide star.
 This is